 If a levy payer fails to pay an instalment in accordance with an approved instalment plan, the approval will cease to have effect and the amount of the levy that remains unpaid will become immediately payable, start to bear interest and be recoverable in a court of competent jurisdiction.
 The amount recoverable may also include any costs associated with the recovery of the unpaid levy amount.

 On completion of the project, once the final total contract price is known, the levy payer is required to submit a Project Reconciliation Form.
 NT build will send the levy payer this form on or around the anticipated project completion date, as specified by the levy payer on the Project Notification Form.
 If the total construction contract price is lower than the amount specified on the Project Notification Form, the levy payer will be entitled to a refund.
 If it is higher, the levy payer will be required to pay any additional levy amount.

 Penalties for not paying the levy

-Interest and fines may be imposed of the levy is not paid when required.
+Interest and fines may be imposed if the levy is not paid when due.

-The Act also provides NT Build with the power to issue an order to stop work on the project until such time as the levy payer has met their statutory responsibility.
+The Act also grants NT Build the power to issue an order to stop work on the project until such time as the levy payer has met its statutory responsibility.